 PD = Physical Damage

 I use MH to represent both types of maximum health stats since there is no need to distinguish them apart.
-The first requirement for optimizing your dps is that you don't use gems with 1 boost on each stat because you will not need any boosts to CH in the long run.
+You will not need any boosts to CH in the long run.
 You should also have 3 boosts on the gem to get the most stats from it.

 The target gem is CH CD MD with no boosts to CH.
 Each table will have an alphabetical version and another version that is ordered by expected value.